What officials are doing – and suggesting – to learn more about the possible drone sightings

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s DJ Judd, Josh Campbell and Michelle Watson contributed to this report.
+CNN’s DJ Judd, Josh Campbell, Andy Rose and Michelle Watson contributed to this report.